hashbang/hashbang/abuse/signup.md

 hence the expected ratio of signups originating from it is `2⁻ˢ`.

-The “fudge factor” `α` is a tune-able parameter that controls how strict the dependency regarding size is: it has less of an impact on large networks (`s` goes to 0), and more on small networks (which are more likely to have over-average legitimate behavior).
+The “fudge factor” `α` is a tune-able parameter that controls how strict the dependency regarding network size is: it has less of an impact on large networks (`s` goes to 0), and more on small networks (which are more likely to have over-average legitimate behavior).

 ## Privacy concerns